Career resources for military veterans

 There are a variety of career search websites for veterans and their families.
 Here are some of the many resources available:

-- Work Source: Assists thousands of military veterans, including disabled veterans, find employment also has additional resources such as skills assessments, workshops and technical trainings.
+- Work Source assists thousands of military veterans, including disabled veterans, find employment.
+They also have additional resources such as skills assessments, workshops and technical trainings.

-- Military.com: Job search portal that provides job postings, networking, and other career advice.
+- Military.com is a job search portal that provides job postings, networking, and career advice.

-- RecruitMilitary: Find veteran careers and civilian careers through this online job portal.
-This site also offers career and recruiting fairs for vets and their spouses.
+- RecruitMilitary.
+Find veteran and civilian careers through this online job portal as well as career and recruiting fairs for vets and their spouses.

-- My Next Move: Helps veterans find civilian careers similar to military experience.
+- My Next Move helps veterans find civilian careers similar to their military experience.

-- VetNet: Career website that is operated in collaboration between The Institute for Veterans and Military Families and Hire Heroes USA providing a platform to help veterans and their families find careers.
+- VetNet, operated as a collaboration between The Institute for Veterans and Military Families and Hire Heroes USA, provides a platform to help veterans and their families find careers.

-- Bunker Labs: Bunker Labs – a 501(c)(3) non-profit – is a national network of veteran entrepreneurs dedicated to helping new veteran entrepreneurs start their own business.
+- Bunker Labs is a 501(c)(3) non-profit national network of veteran entrepreneurs dedicated to helping new veteran entrepreneurs start their own business.

-- COMMIT Foundation: The COMMIT Foundation aims to create serendipity for men and women separating from uniformed services and entering the professional civilian world.
+- COMMIT Foundation aims to create serendipity for men and women separating from uniformed services and entering the professional civilian world.

 UW Bothell veteran support services

-UW Bothell Veterans Services: information on GI Bill, Tuition Reduction Program, and other academic and support resources.
+UW Bothell Veterans Services provides information on the GI Bill, Tuition Reduction Program, and other academic and support resources.